A play about love and war in Mursiland

 SOT’s first project (ongoing) works with SOT co-founder Olisarali Olibui’s community, the Mursi (or Mun, their self-designation).
 Olisarali has written a play—in collaboration with a team of Ethiopian theatre professionals—dramatising a love story set in Mursiland and based on true events, in which two men are in love with the same girl.

 According to Mursi customary law, such a conflict is best resolved through donga (stick duelling), which used for peace and stability in Mursiland.
 The play draws on the Mursi’s rich performative culture and oral traditions, with a cast of Mursi actors.
-It will be the first production put on by any community in South Omo and in their own language.
+It is the first production put on by any community in South Omo and in their own language.
 Alongside the play, SOT is producing a broadcast quality feature documentary about the process, due for international release.

 We are grateful to SOAS P4P programme in supporting the project.
 For more information visit: https://grnpp.org/olisarali/